 [email protected] receives funding from EPSRC, NCSC, DSTL.

-Luca Arnaboldi and Matthew Daggitt don’t work for, seek the advice of, personal shares in or obtain funding from any firm or organisation that will profit from this text, and have disclosed no related affiliations past their tutorial appointment.
+Luca Arnaboldi and Matthew Daggitt don’t work for, seek the advice of, personal shares in or obtain funding from any firm or organisation that might profit from this text, and have disclosed no related affiliations past their tutorial appointment.

-Unique publish printed in The Dialog.
+Unique submit printed in The Dialog.